About

 Flagship Minerals

-We are an exploration and development company focused on securing and developing projects situated in superior strategic settings, and which will produce the metals that matter, Copper and Lithium.
+We are an exploration and development company focused on securing and developing projects situated in superior strategic settings, and which will produce the metals that matter, Gold and Copper.

 Our Strategy

-Flagship Minerals’ strategy is to secure and develop projects which it believes will position the Company as a low-cost producer of Copper and Lithium, metals that matter
+Flagship Minerals’ strategy is to secure and develop projects which it believes will position the Company as a low-cost producer of Gold and Copper, metals that matter

-Specifically, Flagship Minerals seeks to secure low capital intensity projects in low-cost jurisdictions and infrastructure rich settings, projects which are positioned for high margin outcomes, and projects which are proximal to industry, chemical processing, and manufacturing
+Specifically, Flagship Minerals seeks to secure low capital intensity projects in low-cost jurisdictions and infrastructure rich settings, projects which are positioned for high margin outcomes, and projects which are proximal to infrastructure, industry, and manufacturing

 We believe that, ultimately, a project’s cost environment and geographic setting will be the key determinants of economic success, assuming positive metallurgy.